-Brenda Monaghan has been practicing mask and physical based processes for over twenty years.
+Brenda Monaghan has been practicing mask and physical based processes for over 25 years.
 She has trained at The Grotowski Institute in Brzezinka, Poland with Dawid Zakowski (Poland), Raul Iaiza (Argentina) & Roberta Secchi (Italy); she has a Post Graduate Degree in ‘Methodologies for Actor Training’ at the Victorian College of the Arts (2008) where she was awarded ‘The Orloff Family scholarship’ for outstanding achievement in Post Graduate studies; she trained in Paris at Ecole Philippe Gaulier, and with Lilo Baur from Complicite; she was awarded a Fresh Grounds Grant from the Judith Wright Centre to develop her work ‘Slow’; she trained with Krisztya Bodonyi in Eastern European theatre techniques; David Latham in Neutral, Expressive Mask; June Jago (Shakespeare 1996-98); she completed a Bachelor in Acting at the Victorian College of the Arts (1995); founded Scatterbox Theatre Company, directing and producing five productions – including original works that toured with BCC; created and staged a commissioned work for Southbank Corporation; seasons at Red Stitch Theatre (Melbourne) and at Metro Arts (Brisbane).

 She co devised and facilitated a theatre event and workshops for ‘Proper Job Theatre Company’ in the U.K. touring through Northern England.
 She also worked as an actor professionally for over ten years in television, film, and the stage.
 Brenda has taught at Monash University (Melbourne), The National Theatre School (Melbourne); QUT University (Brisbane); Actors Daily Practice Space; and Griffith University Applied Theatre Program (Brisbane).